-The major weakness of the above model is not that the distance between computed fixation points and real fixation points is large, nor is the problem that the computational model so blatantly does not produce coherent time-varying action.
-The major weakness is that it ignores the fact that the fixations of an individual will depend highly on the scene itself.
+The major weakness of the above model, however, is not that the distance between computed fixation points and real fixation points is large, nor is the major problem that the computational model so blatantly does not produce coherent time-varying action.
+The major weakness is that it ignores the fact that the fixations of an individual will depend highly on the scene itself (see 36).
 Employing Euclidean distance as a sole measure of the similarity of two gaze trajectories completely misses this point.
 Similarly, the use of a probability density function is also inappropriate, as it implicitly incorporates Euclidean distance as the basis for its comparison.
 Fig. 3 illustrates this point further.
 In very simple cases where there is only one single salient region, distance makes sense as a measure of how close a fixation is with another fixation (Fig. 3, left).
 However, in a more realistic case, employing Euclidean distance as the basis of fixation similarity would fail completely (Fig. 3, right).
 That is, if the implicit goal of the observer is to look at the eyes of individuals in the scene, focusing on the eye of the left face or the right face is equally valid, yet the distance between the eyes of the two faces could be arbitrarily distant.

 Fig. 3.
 Problems with Fixation Distance Metrics for Measuring Similarity.
 In the case on the left, if some model picks point A and another model picks point B, we could safely say that these two models are dissimilar.
 Conversely, if one model picks A and another model picks C, we could say that the models are similar.
 In this case, a distance metric based on distance between fixations makes sense.
-In the case on the right, if one model picks A' and another model picks B', we can still say that these two models are similar.
-However, if one model picks A' and another model picks C', the distance is roughly equivalent to the case of A'-B'.
-However, the underlying features at these points are very similar.
+In the case on the right, the Euclidean distance between A' and B' is roughly equivalent to the distance between A' and C'.
+A distance measure of similarity would gauge a model choosing C' and a model choosing B' as being equally similar to a model choosing A'.
+Based on underlying features, however, a model choosing C' would be much more similar to a model choosing A'.
 In this case, using a fixation distance metric does not make sense.
 By employing distance metrics between points of fixation, we ignore the underlying substrate of visual attention: that of features of the scene itself.

 The myriad ways of looking at the similarity between a computational model and the physiological gold standard (for eye gaze: as Euclidean distances, as a density function, as a series of saccades and fixations, and as an operation over underlying features) point towards the need to obtain a relevant measure of how a computational model is performing.
 If some aspect of the developmental model is of interest, a measure must be explicitly assigned.
-On the bright side, if the aspect is able to be tracked accurately, and if the measures are chosen appropriately, we are able to obtain statistics regarding the performance of a model that are meaningful to development.
+On the bright side, if the aspect is able to be tracked accurately, and if the measures are chosen appropriately, we are able to obtain statistics regarding the performance of a model that are meaningful to development (e.g. see 37).